Ogeon/rustful/README.md

 * Generic response handlers.
 Just use a function or implement the Handler trait.
 * Unified log system to make sure everything is working together.
 * Some handy macros reduces the risk for typos and makes life easier.
+* Variables in routes, that can capture parts of the requested path.
 * Pluggable request and response filtering.
-* Variables and recursive wildcards in routes.

 [Online documentation](http://ogeon.github.io/docs/rustful/master/rustful/index.html).